elenik72/curano_desktop_dictate/README.md

 1. **Press** a configurable keyboard shortcut to start/stop recording (or use push-to-talk mode)
 2. **Speak** your words while the shortcut is active
-3. **Release** and Handy processes your speech using Whisper
+3. **Release** and the selected backend processes your speech
 4. **Get** your transcribed text pasted directly into whatever app you're using

-The process is entirely local:
+With the Local backend, the process is entirely local:

 - Silence is filtered using VAD (Voice Activity Detection) with Silero
 - Transcription uses your choice of models:
   - **Whisper models** (Small/Medium/Turbo/Large) with GPU acceleration when available
   - **Parakeet V3** - CPU-optimized model with excellent performance and automatic language detection
 - Works on Windows, macOS, and Linux

+With the planned Curano LiveSTT backend, recording will stream microphone audio to a configured Curano LiveSTT server and paste only final text returned by that server.

 ## Quick Start